thepangean/thepangean.github.io/_posts/2019-01-03-Counting-down-the-biggest-economic.md

 <img src="{{ site.baseurl }}{{ page.pic2 }}">

-(Here’s a graph from 2015, showing the BoJ’s asset purchases, source: Haver Analytics)
+(Here’s a graph, showing the BoJ’s asset purchases, source: Haver Analytics)

 Just as the Federal Reserve was winding down, the Bank of Japan (BoJ) voted by 5:4 in a hotly-contested decision to boost its asset purchases by a quarter to roughly $700bn a year, covering the fiscal deficit and the lion’s share of Japan’s annual budget.
 Governor Haruhiko Kuroda said the fresh stimulus was intended to “pre-empt” mounting deflation risks in the world and vowed to do whatever it takes to see through Japan’s <i>"Abenomics"</i> revolution.
 “We are at a critical moment in our efforts to break free from the deflationary mindset,” he said.